kevin-chalmers/cpa-lang-shootout/README.md

 Language selection criteria:

 1. the language __must__ provide mechanisms to send a message between components as part of the core language features (e.g., keyword support and/or standard library) and not via an additional library.
 2. the message must be sent in a manner so that the receiver can __choose__ when to receive it; therefore, giving the receiver control over its internal state.
 A method invocation on an object is therefore not a message.
+This criteria implies a receiver has some thread of execution independant to the sender.
 3. the receiver __must__ be able to wait __passively__ for a message to be received - that is, a busy spinning on a value to change is not a message.
 Having a queue between threads that a receiver tests for readiness is not suitable.
 4. a communication __must__ be made using a single command, i.e., language keyword or standard library call.
 A slight concesion is made for *yielding* due to the use of coroutine approaches that often require an explicit `yield` statement, and languages that may define a communication in some form of block statement.
 This is to keep in the spirit of a message-pass being a single operation.
 5. messages __must__ be any structured data type supported in the language.
 Conversion to bytes, strings, or another data serialization technique is __not__ considered message-passing.
 Nor is any use of I/O mechanisms to simulate communication.